 United Way has a \$1,000,000 line of credit available for its use.
 Advances under the facility accrue interest at a rate of 1.0% below the lenders prime rate and are payable on demand.
-At June 30, 2023, the outstanding balance was \$0 and the interest rate was 7.25%.
+At June 30, 2024, there was no outstanding balance and the interest rate was 7.5%.
 The line is secured by a portion of United Way's cash equivalents and investments.